Friday, July 3, 2009

 As The Grand Narrative alerts us, LG has some ads for it's Cyon "Black & White" phones that feature a White woman and a black man.

-Please note how I did not capitalize black, as I customarily do, because I'm not referring to the race or ethnicity of the man: He is a White made up to look Black.
-Or black.
+Please note how I did not capitalize black, as I customarily do, because I'm not referring to the race or ethnicity of the man: He is a White made up to look Black, possibly.
+Or at least black, definitely.

-It is hardly surprising that this would raise eyebrows with someone like The Grand Narrative blogger, or even offend.
-Indeed, his comments section is full of critical comments. islets writes:
+It is hardly surprising that this would raise eyebrows with someone like The Grand Narrative blogger, James Turbull.
+No big shock that it would even offend.
+Indeed, TGN's comments section is full of critical comments.
+Commenter islets writes:

 its definitely something that would have been unacceptable here in US .